Introduction to Azure Storage

 The storage client libraries have methods you can call to programmatically encrypt data before sending it across the wire from the client to Azure.
 It is stored encrypted, which means it also is encrypted at rest.
 When reading the data back, you decrypt the information after receiving it.

 For more information about client-side encryption, see Client-Side Encryption with .NET for Microsoft Azure Storage.

-In order to ensure that your data is durable, Azure Storage will keep (and manage) multiple copies of your data.
-This is called replication, or sometimes redundancy.
+In order to ensure that your data is durable, Azure Storage replicates multiple copies of your data.
 When you set up your storage account, you select a replication type.
-In most cases, this setting can be modified after the storage account is set up.
+In most cases, this setting can be modified after the storage account has been created.

 For disaster recovery information, see What to do if an Azure Storage outage occurs.

 Transferring data to and from Azure Storage

 You can use the AzCopy command-line utility to copy blob, and file data within your storage account or across storage accounts.
 See one of the following articles for help: